21mdr1/21mdr1.github.io/aboutme.md

 subtitle: Some fun things to know about me
 ---

 Hi my name is Maria Rodriguez Hertz.
-Because you are probably wondering:
+Here are some fun facts:

 - I am a junior
 - I study Math and Theatre